Sevii/elevators/README.md

     * Elevators have constant speed, pretend we averaged it
     * Elevators fit 10 people
     * Elevators can move up to 5 floors and stop within one turn which is approximately a minute
+    * We are not cleaning up entities as we go along even though it would be more efficient.
+        Note: In load testing this may have been a mistake

 Questions: